yuleicul/step/content/azure.md

 - [Set up a password reset flow in Azure Active Directory B2C](https://learn.microsoft.com/en-us/azure/active-directory-b2c/add-password-reset-policy?pivots=b2c-custom-policy)

   1. Prerequisites: the B2C Users need to have an authentication method specified for self-service password reset.
 Select the B2C User, in the left menu under _Manage_, select _Authentication methods_, ensure _Authentication contact info_ is set.
 B2C users created via a SignUp flow will have this set by default.
 For users created via Azure Portal or by Graph API need to have this set for SSPR to work.

-  Q: how to make sure the user has authentication contact info??

 - [Azure AD B2C Webinar Series: Custom Policies Part 1 - YouTube](https://www.youtube.com/watch?v=I-CtEGQjcic)